justin-stephenson/recording/README.md

 recording
 =========

-This role configures a system for terminal session recording.
+This role configures a system for [Terminal session recording](https://github.com/scribery).

 Requirements
 ------------